The Fiery Priest: Production

 The first script reading took place on October 26, 2018 at the SBS Ilsan Production Center in Tanhyun, South Korea.

-The Fiery Priest was first scheduled to air as a Monday-Tuesday drama following My Strange Hero, but due to SBS deciding to cancel the weekend special drama time slot (Saturday nights at 21:05 KST) after Fates & Furies, it became the network's first Friday-Saturday night drama.
+The first season series was produced by Samhwa Networks for approximately 9.3 billion won.The Fiery Priest was first scheduled to air as a Monday-Tuesday drama following My Strange Hero, but due to SBS deciding to cancel the weekend special drama time slot (Saturday nights at 21:05 KST) after Fates & Furies, it became the network's first Friday-Saturday night drama.
 Haechi was then chosen to follow My Strange Hero.

-This series marks Lee Myung-woo's last project for SBS, after 12 years of partnership.
+This series was Lee Myung-woo's last project for SBS, after 12 years of partnership.
 In October 2019, he moved to Taewon Entertainment.

+The Fiery Priest 2, the sequel to the drama, was originally planned for a 2022 release but faced delays.
+In late 2023, lead actor Kim Nam-gil confirmed his return, and by January 2024, the series was officially announced as part of the SBS 2024 drama line-up.
+Filming reportedly began in February 2024.
+The series is a joint production between Studio S, Big Ocean ENM, Red Nine Pictures, and Gilstory ENT.
+The new season is directed by Park Bo-ram, who was the "Team B" director for the first season and is scheduled to premiere on November 8, 2024, at 10 PM.